vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 ### Do-it-yourself

-Building an HPC system from scratch on Azure offers a significant amount of flexability, but is often very maintenance intensive.
+Building an HPC system from scratch on Azure offers a significant amount of flexibility, but is often very maintenance intensive.

 1. Set up your own cluster environment in Azure virtual machines or [virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-overview?toc=/azure/architecture/topics/high-performance-computing/toc.json).
 2. Use Azure Resource Manager templates to deploy leading [workload managers](#workload-managers), infrastructure, and [applications](#hpc-applications).